tayupov/GenTo2/README.md

 ```bash
 ganache-cli -m "<your words>"
 ```
 3. Build contract bytecode.
 This has to be done once and afterwards whenever ganache changed.
-This also deploys some  mockd ata to the blockchain, you can alter the mock data in the file solidity/migrationsToyData/daos.yml
+This also deploys some  mock data to the blockchain, you can alter the mock data in the file solidity/migrationsToyData/daos.yml
 ```bash
 npm run rebuild:contracts
 ```